 Information for Relatives & Other Associates

-Australian tax law normally allows donors to claim a tax deduction for donations to the Australian Sports Foundation.
+Australian tax law normally allows donors to claim a tax deduction for donations to the ASF.
 Please refer to our Terms and Conditions.

-The following guide outlines the ASF’s understanding of when a claim for a gift deduction to the ASF by a relative or associate of a club, team member or individual athlete would be questioned by the Australian Taxation Office.
+The following is a guide to the understanding of the ASF regarding whether the Commissioner of Taxation would question a claim for a deduction for gifts to the ASF by a relative or other “associate” of a club or team member or individual athlete registered with the ASF.

-Broadly speaking, provided the donation is made unconditionally to the ASF, any donation indicating a preference of a project which is for a club or organisation as a whole, and for the benefit equally of all club members or users, will not be considered by the Commissioner of Taxation to create a “material benefit” even where a relative or associate is a member of that club or organisation.
+Broadly speaking, any donation to the ASF which is for the benefit of a club or organisation as a whole, and for the benefit equally of all club members or users, will not be considered by the Commissioner of Taxation to create a “material benefit” even where a relative or “associate” is a member of that club or organisation.
 For example, if a donation is made to upgrade floodlights at a local football club, and the donor’s relative plays for that club, he/she will benefit from the availability of the improved facilities.
-However, they will benefit equally to all other members or users of that facility, and so no “material benefit” will be deemed to arise.
+However, they will benefit equally to all other current or future members or users of that facility, and so no “material benefit” will be deemed to arise.